CalsRanna/warcrafty/README.md

 ## Introduction

-Warcrafty is a library used to read / write dbc file writed with javascript.
+Warcrafty is a library used to read / write blizzard's dbc / db2 file writed with javascript.

 ## Install